ngraveio/ur-registry/ur-packages/multi-layer-sync/README.md

 cryptoSyncMetadata.getFirmwareVersion() // 1.0.0
 ```

-## [CryptoSyncCoin] create CryptoSyncCoin with 2 detailed account with tokens
+## [CryptoSyncCoin] create CryptoSyncCoin with 2 detailed accounts with tokens

 ```js
 // Create a coin identity